MajestysFiend/myFlix-API/README.md

 movies, directors, and genres.
 Users will be able to sign up, update their personal information, and create a list of their favorite movies!</p>

+Be sure to check out the documentation in the public folder!

-The app can be used here: [https://myflixapplication.herokuapp.com/](https://myflixapplication.herokuapp.com/)
+The app is hosted here: [https://myflixapplication.herokuapp.com/](https://myflixapplication.herokuapp.com/)

 ## Dependencies